TL;DR

 - Policy Term: A longer term means a higher premium.

 - Occupation: This is more relevant for income protection.
-A desk-based office worker will pay less than a scaffolder.
+A desk-based office worker may pay less than a scaffolder.

 - For Income Protection: The deferred period (longer is cheaper) and definition of incapacity ('Own Occupation' is more expensive but better).

-Premiums can be 'guaranteed' (stay the same throughout the term) or 'reviewable' (can be increased by the insurer).
-Guaranteed premiums offer certainty and are usually the preferred option.
+Premiums can be 'subject to terms' (stay the same throughout the term) or 'reviewable' (can be increased by the insurer). guaranteed premiums offer certainty and are usually the preferred option.

 The Importance of Wellbeing and How Insurers Are Supporting It

 In recent years, the insurance industry has shifted its focus from simply paying claims to proactively supporting customer health and wellbeing.
-Many top insurers now include a suite of value-added benefits with their policies at no extra cost.
+Many top insurers now include a suite of value-added benefits with their policies subject to terms where applicable.

 These can include: